CS370-TP-F2020/Nutrition-Calculator/README.md

 Our project is a recipe nutrition tracker.
 The user will input each ingredient of a recipe, along with their quantities.
 Once all ingredients have been input the user will be taken to a new page that will show a table with the nutritional facts for each ingredient and the total nutrition.

 # Usage
-Currently we can only run our system using docker because the database we are using is MongoDB but it is held within the one of our containers.
+Currently we can only run our system using docker because the database we are using is MongoDB but it is held within our containers.

 # Docker
 - To run with Docker: